Any successful social media marketing strategy requires three things: a capable marketer, a good analytics tool, and authentic engagement.

 The third component, authentic engagement, is a vital part of any digital marketing strategy.
 Engagement is how we track the success of various marketing campaigns and evaluate what kind of content our audience likes or wants the most.

-As social media platforms have grown, their algorithms have changed to reward “authentic” (I put that in quotes because it’s hard to think of an algorithm being able to understand authenticity) content and engagement.
+As social media platforms have grown, their algorithms have changed to reward “authentic” (putting that in quotes because it’s hard to think of an algorithm being able to understand authenticity) content and engagement.

 Content Heard Around the World